jennybb/Association-Rule-of-Employee-Attrition/README.md

 - Fine tune the model by experimenting with different algorithm hyper-parameters and discuss how tuning those hyper-parameters could impact the model performance (e.g. overfitting or underfiting).
 - Output and present the top 5 rules which predict those who stay vs. who leave.
 - Provide interpretations of the above chosen association rules and also discuss why you consider them interesting and significant.
-- Develop a web app to host the analytics process.

 Some plotly graph cannot displayed, it's better use https://nbviewer.jupyter.org/ to view the plot.